- 644 views

 - While the roads leading to and around Valparaiso are in great condition for driving, the steeps and turns are rather challenging.
 Drive safe!

 When it comes down to travelling from Santiago to Valparaiso, a bus is definitely the more pocket-friendly and hassle-free option.
 However, with a car rental the road is yours, meaning you can make a quick stop at a vineyard on the route, enjoy a glass or two may be, and take the journey at your own pace.
+You can also join an organized tour or opt for a customized trip.
 The pick is yours!